Abortion: What Do the Scriptures and the Churches Say?

 Should Christians also engage politically to end legal abortion?
 Government control of reproduction requires significant justification, and we have no actual biblical or other basis to say that abortion is a homicide that ends the life of a person.
 We can, however, argue that government has an important interest in protecting developing life in-utero.
 For those who believe that the Government should regulate abortion, there are two biblical values that Christians should want expressed in law: respect for the life of the emerging human person who is being made in the image of God, and respect for the personal agency and moral discernment of the pregnant woman, who is made the image of God.
 A neglect of either of these moral imperatives falls short of the values revealed in Jesus.

 While some Christians want to end all legal abortions except to save the life of the mother, abortion law that respects both essential Biblical values could provide legal protection for the emerging new life earlier than Roe’s viability threshold.
-The stage at which the fetus takes the form of a baby – arguably as early as 10 weeks – has an intuitive and historical appeal for protection.
+The stage at which the fetus has the form of a baby – around 12 weeks, with all organs formed and functioning by 16 weeks — has an intuitive and historical appeal for protection.
 Improving on Roe is an understandable aspiration for many who find wonder and sanctity in the creation of new life.

 The configuration of U.S. politics, however, has produced a situation where Supreme Court justices who may vote to overturn or modify Roe have struck down, among other biblically-rooted policies, legislation making life-saving medical care more widely available for poor people and protecting against racial discrimination.
 Christians who support the appointment of such justices hoping that they may possibly in the future end Roe – which would return abortion law to the states, not outlaw abortion — are helping create a Court that is now costing lives and undermining our society’s expression of vital biblical values.